KRISTEN GLASS PEREZ

 - PHIL 205: Life and Death

-1. Participation in the Internship and Career Office workshops on social media and other job search strategies, resume writing, interview preparation, and attendance at least one career fair..
+1. Participation in workshops offered by CORE on social media and other job search strategies, resume writing, interview preparation, and attendance at least one career fair..

 2. Participation in four NLD sanctioned workshops held on campus or in the community, chosen in consultation with the certificate advisor.
 Workshops will focus on topics such as the history and foundation of nonprofit organizations, future issues facing nonprofits, fundraising, event planning, social entrepreneurship, marketing and social media, stewardship and storytelling, legal and regulatory issues, fund investing, audits and fraud investigation, strategic planning, grant writing, , and member relations and volunteer management.

-The certificate is housed in the Department of Communication Studies, but an advisory council including faculty from other departments and representatives from area nonprofit organizations guides and evaluates the certificate.
+The certificate is housed in CORE, but an advisory council including faculty from other departments and representatives from area nonprofit organizations guides and evaluates the certificate.
 The advisory council monitors the feedback from internship supervisors as to the preparation of students in the program.
 Students will be expected to present their portfolios to members of the advisory council and discuss how they have met the goals of the certificate.
-As the program evolves, the goal is to become certified by the Nonprofit Leadership Alliance, a national organization dedicated to preparing professional for the field.

 For a complete list of the college policies and guidelines about certificates, see the catalog section on Organization of the Curriculum.